 - Reinforce effort and provide praise for a job well done.

-- Understand the educational background of each ELL student in the class; review the IEPs for the special needs students.
+- Understand the linguistic and educational background of each emergent bilingual student in the class; review the IEPs for students receiving special education services.

 - Maintain high expectations for all learners.